briis/pymeteobridgesql/README.md

-# pymeteobridgesql
+# Meteobridge MySQL Data Module
-Python Module to Read Meteobridge Data from a MYSQL Database
+Python Module to read Meteobridge Data from a MySQL Database.

+More informarion to come...